Skip to main content

 • “The game runs smoothly and the story is engaging throughout, with exploration being rewarded.”

-• “The game's performance is lacking.”
+• “The game's performance leaves much to be desired.”

 • “I'm not sure if it's due to system performance or if they have patched it now.”